zama-ai/concrete-core/concrete-core/docs/how_to/benchmarking_backends.md

-# Tutorial: How to benchmark your backend.
+# How to benchmark your backend

 Once you've implemented and tested your backend, you're ready to start benchmarking it.
 The `concrete-core-bench` crate has been developed for this purpose.